-As ant keepers we frequently observe our small inhabitants looking for changes and just inspecting them to ensure the health and growth of the colony.
-A frequent observation that many ant-keepers notice during winter months their colonies activity starts to slow down, or the amount of new brood growth appears to have slowed or egg-laying has even ended.
+As ant keepers, we frequently observe our small inhabitants looking for changes and just inspecting them to ensure the health and growth of the colony.
+A frequent observation that most ant-keepers notice during winter months their colonies activity starts to slow down, or the amount of new brood growth appears to have slowed or egg-laying has even ended.
 This is generally because you ants have an internal biological clock and it has triggered their hibernation period.

 Do my ants require hibernation?